Working with black-footed cats in South Africa. This one is tranquilized and was to be fitted with a collar.

 - In the third lynx project, studied Eurasian lynx habitat and prey selection with GPS-collared lynx at Grimsö wildlife research station

-- Investigated puma livestock depredation in the Brazilian Caatinga
+- Investigated puma livestock depredation in the Brazilian Caatinga in 2016/2017

-- Done field work at the Scandinavian Bear Project
+- Done field work at the Scandinavian Bear Project in 2006

 - Censused moose, roe deer, capercaillie, hare, lynx and marten by tracks, droppings and by helicopter throughout Sweden